sjahangard/JRDB-Reasoning/README.md

 pip install -r requirements.txt

 ```

 ## Quick Start

-The generated scene graphs are stored in the `seq_graphs` folder.
+The precomputed scene graphs are stored in the `seq_graphs` folder.
 Please update the required settings in `config.yaml`; the corresponding JSON files will be generated in the `out_engine` folder.

+If you would like to generate the scene graphs from scratch, you can use `build_scene_graph.py`.
+To do this, please download the required JRDB annotations from the official JRDB website and set the corresponding annotation and data paths in `config.yaml`.

 ```bash
 git clone https://github.com/sjahangard/JRDB-Reasoning.git